roadtocode4u/spaceship/docs/javascript/02-datatypes-and-variable/02-datatypes-and-variable.md

 1. Use letters `a-z`, `A-Z`, digits `0-9`, and underscore `_`.
 2. Variables cannot start with numbers.
 3. Variable names cannot be reserved keywords.
+4. Variable names are case-sensitive, which means `name` and `Name` are considered different variables.